SeanAsan/RE4CharacterAPI/README.md

 This API was made as my final project for Intro to API.
 The purpose of this API is to showcase the topics that I've learned throughout the semester and how I can implement them into my first API.
 I am big fan of the Resident Evil series, especially Resident Evil 4.
 Its one of the first horror games I played as a child on the original GameCube.
 My love for the game inspired me to create this API.

+# Programs used
+- MySQL Server + MySQL Workbench - used to store information of the characters and organizations into a database.
+- C# - used to create the models and controllers for the REST API.
+Also used to connect to the MySQL database.
+- C# NuGet packages - Microsoft.EntityFrameworkCore NuGet Package, Microsoft.EntityFrameworkCore.InMemory and Pomelo.EntityFrameworkCore.MySql.
+- PostMan - What we will be using to test the API and its endpoints.

+# Installation
+1. Download or clone the repository using git and run the API.
+2. Create a schema named RE4Character and add the SQL script provided in the respository to your MySQL Workbench.
+3. Open PostMan and use the API References below.

 # Tables

 **Characters**